axodotdev/cargo-dist/book/src/config.md

 The default is `false`.
 Before 0.1.0 it was always `true` and couldn't be changed, making releases annoyingly slow (and technically less fault-isolated).
 This config was added to allow you to restore the old behaviour, if you really want.

+### fail-fast

+> since 0.1.0

+Example `fail-fast = true`

+Whether failing tasks should make us give up on all other tasks. (defaults to false)

+When building a release you might discover that an obscure platform's build is broken.
+When this happens you have two options: give up on the release entirely (`fail-fast = true`), or keep trying to build all the other platforms anyway (`fail-fast = false`).

+cargo-dist was designed around the "keep trying" approach, as we create a draft Release and upload results to it over time, undrafting the release only if all tasks succeeded.
+The idea is that even if a platform fails to build, you can decide that's acceptable and manually undraft the release with some missing platforms.

+(Note that the dist-manifest.json is produced before anything else, and so it will assume that all tasks succeeded when listing out supported platforms/artifacts.
+This may make you sad if you do this kind of undrafting and also trust the dist-manifest to be correct.)

+Prior to 0.1.0 we didn't set the correct flags in our CI scripts to do this, but now we do.
+This flag was introduced to allow you to restore the old behaviour if you prefer.

 ## Subsetting CI Flags